-The project activity involves the installation of a new biomass residue fired power plant at a site where no power was generated prior to the implementation of the project activity.
-In the absence of the project activity, a new biomass residue fired power plant (in the following referred to as "reference plant") would be installed instead of the project activity at the same site and with the same thermal firing capacity but with a lower efficiency of electricity generation as the project plant (e.g. by using a lowpressure boiler instead of a high-pressure boiler).
+The project activity involves the installation of a new biomass residue fired power and heat plant at a site where no power was generated prior to the implementation of the project activity.
+In the absence of the project activity, a new biomass residue fired power and heat plant (in the following referred to as "reference plant") would be installed instead of the project activity at the same site and with the same thermal firing capacity but with a lower efficiency of electricity generation as the project plant (e.g. by using a low-pressure boiler instead of a high-pressure boiler).
 The same type and quantity of biomass residues as in the project plant would be used in the reference plant (B4).
 Consequently, the power generated by the project plant would in the absence of the project activity be generated (a) in the reference plant (P5) and - since power generation is larger in the project plant than in the reference plant - (b) partly in power plants in the grid (P4).
-In case of cogeneration projects, the following conditions apply: The reference plant would also be a cogeneration plant; the heat generated by the project plant would in the absence of the project activity be generated in the reference plant (H2).
+The heat generated by the project plant would in the absence of the project activity be generated in the reference plant (H2).

-This paragraph completely agrees with the description of the project activity, so the case #4 has been chosen as the appropriated baseline scenario.
+This paragraph completely agrees with the description of the project activity, so the case #4 has been chosen as the appropriated alternative of the baseline scenario.